Actis: A Strictly Local Union-Find Decoder: Almost-Local UF

-Each node is assigned a unique integer \verb|ID| as in \cref{fig:3D_surface_code}(a) and has the following variable attributes: \begin{itemize} \item \verb|defect| is a boolean indicating whether the node is a defect. \item \verb|active| is a boolean indicating whether the cluster the node is in is active.
-Since each node starts in its own cluster, $v.\verb|active|$ is initialised as $v.\verb|defect|~\forall v \in V$.
-If $v.\verb|active| = \verb|true|$ we say $v$ is active. \item \verb|CID| is an integer indicating the cluster the node belongs to.
+Each node $v \in V$ is assigned a unique integer \verb|ID| as in \cref{fig:SS_tree}(a) and has the following variable attributes: \begin{itemize} \item \verb|defect| is a boolean indicating whether $v \in \mathbb S$. \item \verb|active| is a boolean indicating whether the cluster that $v$ is in is active.
+Since $v$ starts in its own cluster, $v.\verb|active|$ is initialised as $v.\verb|defect|$.
+If $v.\verb|active| = \verb|true|$ we say $v$ is active. \item \verb|CID| is an integer indicating the cluster that $v$ belongs to.
 Clusters are identified by the lowest \verb|ID| of all its nodes.
-The node with this \verb|ID| is the \emph{root} of the cluster. $v.\verb|CID|$ is initialised as $v.\verb|ID|~\forall v \in V$. \item \verb|anyon| is a boolean indicating whether the node has an anyon.
+The node of this \verb|ID| is the \emph{root} of the cluster.
+Since $v$ starts in its own cluster, $v.\verb|CID|$ is initialised as $v.\verb|ID|$. \item \verb|anyon| is a boolean indicating whether $v$ has an anyon.
 This anyon can be thought of as a particle which is passed between nodes during syndrome validation.
-When two anyons meet i.e. a node receives two anyons in a timestep, they annihilate. $v.\verb|anyon|$ is initialised as $v.\verb|defect|~\forall v \in V$.
+When two anyons meet i.e.\ a node receives two anyons in a timestep, they annihilate. $v.\verb|anyon|$ is initialised as $v.\verb|defect|$.
 The idea is to accumulate at the root all the anyons in a cluster so they annihilate on the way or on arrival.
-Eventually zero or one anyon will remain at the root, indicating the parity of the number of defects in the cluster. \item \verb|pointer| is the direction the node should relay the anyon.
-Possible values (assuming faulty measurements) are \verb|C|, \verb|N|, \verb|W|, \verb|E|, \verb|S|, \verb|D|, \verb|U|, representing centre, north, west, east, south, down, up, respectively.
-Following the pointers starting from any node should eventually lead to the root of the cluster it is in.
-Only roots have a \verb|pointer| of \verb|C| as they do not relay anyons but accumulate them. $v.\verb|pointer|$ is initialised to $\verb|C|~\forall v \in V$.
-Together, \verb|anyon| and \verb|pointer| replace Helios' messaging system. \item \verb|busy| is a boolean used to indicate whether the node is busy. $v.\verb|busy|$ is initialised to $\verb|false|~\forall v \in V$. \end{itemize}
+Eventually zero or one anyon will remain at the root, indicating the cluster's defect count parity. \item \verb|pointer| is the direction $v$ should relay the anyon.
+Possible values (under circuit-level noise) are \texttt{C}, \texttt{N}, \texttt{W}, \texttt{E}, \texttt{S}, \texttt{D}, \texttt{U}, \texttt{NU}, \texttt{WD}, \texttt{EU}, \texttt{SD}, \texttt{NWD}, \texttt{SEU}, representing respectively centre, north, west, east, south, down, up, and combinations thereof.
+Following the pointers starting from $v$ should eventually lead to the root of the cluster that $v$ is in.
+Only roots have $\verb|pointer| = \verb|C|$ as they do not relay anyons but accumulate them. $v.\verb|pointer|$ is initialised to \verb|C|.
+Together, \verb|anyon| and \verb|pointer| replace Helios' messaging system. \item \verb|busy| is a boolean used to indicate whether $v$ is busy. $v.\verb|busy|$ is initialised to \verb|false|. \end{itemize}